• ECTS

 Syllabus: The EU will follow the following progression:

-• Opening scientific conference: quantitative approaches in life sciences and mathematical language - numbers, functions as models, discrete and continuous
+• Opening scientific conference: quantitative approaches in life sciences and mathematical language - numbers, functions as models, the discrete and the continuous

 • Cycle 1: the linear model